Meshtastic vs MeshCore feature parity

 Room servers (hw_model === 'Room', contact type 3) are BBS nodes on the mesh.
 The companion radio must be connected over RF (BLE, serial, or TCP); MQTT does not carry room login/post.

-Login: Guest read-only uses zero password bytes when the server guest password is empty (Continue read-only on the login overlay).
+Login: Blank guest Login sends zero password bytes (read-only when allow.read.only is on; same wire as Continue read-only). hello is the default read/write guest password.
 Admin login uses the configured password.
+LoginSuccess ACL is the companion v7+ permissions byte (PERM_ACL_*); reserved is only the legacy admin/guest hint (do not treat as ACL).
 Login RPC, queue, and path sync live under src/renderer/lib/meshcoreRoom*.ts (e.g. meshcoreRoomLoginRpc.ts, meshcoreRoomLoginQueue.ts); timeouts are shorter on TCP and 0-hop paths (timeConstants.ts).

 Unread: Room BBS traffic increments the Rooms sidebar badge (meshcoreRoomsUnread.ts) and system-tray unread when backgrounded; it does not increment the Chat tab badge.